Key finding

 Point-in-time retrieval

 The historical-belief subset tests a different capability: can the memory backend surface a past fact when a newer version exists?
+The queries ask about past state, where V1 is the correct answer, even though V2 introduces a newer answer.
+For example, take this query:

-The queries ask about past state: "Who managed the Cascade Growth Fund when it had fewer than forty portfolio companies?"
 V1 is the correct answer (Thomas Aldrich, when the portfolio was smaller).
 V2 introduces a newer managing partner (Elena Vasquez, after the portfolio grew).
+The ground truth is V1.

 Graphiti supports point-in-time retrieval via date filters on valid_at and invalid_at.
-With reference_time set to V1's timestamp, the retriever filters to edges where valid_at <= T and invalid_at IS NULL OR invalid_at > T, surfacing V1 instead of V2.
-With both retrieval and critic updated for historical queries, Graphiti achieves 100% retrieval accuracy on all 5 historical belief queries.
+With reference_time set to V1's timestamp, the retriever surfaces V1 instead of V2.
+The critic is also updated: for historical queries, the staleness check verifies the finding was valid at the reference time rather than comparing against the live value.
+With both changes, Graphiti achieves 100% retrieval accuracy on all 5 historical belief queries.

 Caveats

-Sample size. n=15 on the staleness subset is enough to observe a clear directional effect but not enough for strong statistical claims.
+1. Sample size. n=15 on the staleness subset is enough to observe a clear directional effect but not enough for strong statistical claims.
 The 67 percentage point gap is large, but these exact numbers are indicative rather than definitive.

-Agent LLM is 8B.
+2. Agent LLM is 8B.
 The planner, critic grounding check, and synthesiser all use llama-3.1-8b-instant via Groq free tier.
 The retrieval misalignment failures and some static-fact misses are 8B inconsistency.
 A stronger model would reduce noise.

 Architecture implications